cosmic-explorer/ce-it-infrastructure/roster/doc/README.md

 su -c "./Console/cake database" www-data
 ```

+Then log out of the container.
+The plugins needed should now be available.

 ## Collaboration Organization Setup

 We configure the registry with a single CO (Cosmic Explorer) and three COUs